raspberrypilearning/build-your-own-weather-station/en/step_10.md

 ```
 ---/hint---
 ---hint---
-Your modified function could look like this.
+Your modified function could look like this:

 ```python
 while True: